marijnh/Eloquent-JavaScript/04_data.md

 {{index "Math.random function", "random number"}}

 The previous example used `Math.random`.
-This is a function that returns a new pseudorandom number between zero (inclusive) and one (exclusive) every time you call it:
+This is a function that returns a new pseudorandom number between 0 (inclusive) and 1 (exclusive) every time you call it:

 ```{test: no}
 console.log(Math.random());